-Started intervention to strengthen the health system.
+Start of intervention to strengthen the health care system.

 Inauguration of hospital in Iringa.

-Started the “Mothers and Children First” program to ensure access to safe birth and newborn care in four African countries.
+Start of the “Mothers and Children First” program to ensure access to safe birth and newborn care in four African countries.

-Started the project in the regions of Iringa and Njombe to treat child malnutrition.
+Start of the project in the regions of Iringa and Njombe to treat child malnutrition.